Moorgate station: Accidents and incidents

 On 13 September 1905, a train derailed at the station.
 There were two injuries.

 On 28 February 1975, 43 people were killed and 74 seriously injured in the Moorgate tube crash, when a southbound Northern City Line train crashed into the end of the dead-end tunnel beyond the platform.
 The accident caused the most fatalities on the Underground during peacetime and has been considered the worst ever on the system.
 The cause was the unexplained failure of the driver to stop or even slow down at the platform, causing the train to run at speed into the dead-end tunnel, colliding with the buffers and then with the wall.
 Services were immediately suspended, resuming on 1 March from Drayton Park to Old Street only.
 The wreckage was not fully cleared until 6 March and the station fully re-opened four days later.

 Infrastructure

-Trains using the deep level Northern City Line platforms (9 and 10) are supplied with 750 V DC current via the third rail, overseen by York Electrical Control Room.
+Trains using the deep level Northern City Line platforms (9 and 10) are supplied with current via the third rail, overseen by York Electrical Control Room.
 The signalling is track circuit block, overlaid with ERTMS Level 2, controlled by York Rail Operating Centre's Finsbury Park workstation.

-The former subsurface Thameslink bay platforms (5 and 6) were equipped with 25 kilovolt alternating current overhead line equipment, overseen by York Electrical Control Room.
+The former sub-surface Thameslink bay platforms (5 and 6) were equipped with overhead line equipment, overseen by York Electrical Control Room.
 Signalling was track circuit block, multiple aspect colour light signals, controlled by West Hampstead PSB.